 We will greatly expand our main lobby area and eatery.
-Our new café will seat approximately 200 guests and include an outdoor terrace with dining areas and a walking path that will connect to our Same Day Surgery reception area.
+Our new café will seat approximately 200 guests and include an outdoor terrace with dining areas and a walking path that will connect to our Surgical Services reception area.

-The South Pavilion will also include nine large, state-of-the-art operating rooms as well as expanded suites for patients as they prepare and recover from surgery.
+The South Pavilion will also create new operating rooms and expanded suites for patients as they prepare and recover from surgery.